Molloy's Men In Nursing

 Molloy's Men In Nursing club meeting together to discuss a research project

 In terms of who comprises the current nursing student population at Molloy, the disproportionate male to female ratio remains consistent.
-According to Vice President for Enrollment Management Linda Albanese, there are currently 1,623 nursing students at Molloy College.
+According to Vice President for Enrollment Management Linda Albanese, there are currently 1,623 nursing students at Molloy University.
 Out of this population, 85% (1,392) are women, with the remaining 231 being men.

 Despite men being the minority in one of the country's most recognized educational programs, they still have made their passions known and seek to do good with the educational opportunity bestowed to them.

-President of the New York Consortium for Men in Nursing at Molloy College and senior nursing student Kyler Prinz took time to reflect on being a male nursing student and the stigmas that are attached to it.
+President of the New York Consortium for Men in Nursing at Molloy University and senior nursing student Kyler Prinz took time to reflect on being a male nursing student and the stigmas that are attached to it.

 Kyler has held his position since January in 2018 and hindsight has been 20/20.
 "What made me want to become a nurse is the opportunity to make a positive impact on people's lives during their most critically ill states."
 Prinz also discussed his interest in the Cardio-Thoracic Intensive Care Unit and the pharmacological management of patients with cardiovascular issues.